SEEKING THE EVERLASTING GOSPEL

 Therefore we are always confident, knowing that, whilst we are at home in the [natural] body [prior to physical death], we are absent from the Lord: (For we walk by faith, not by sight:) We are confident, I say, and willing rather to be absent from the [natural] body, and to be present with the Lord [in His heavenly dimension – showing us that after we physically die, we will then automatically be standing within His presence in His own dimension – far above all Heavens, in His actual abode, to live for eternity].

 Can all this be an impossibility?
-Especially since, during my Teaching Series, I’ve already gone over metaphorical understandings in the Word of God – not leaving us with only literal, physical interpretations which demands that we see all scriptures naturally.
+Especially since, during my Teaching Series, I’ve already gone-over metaphorical understandings in the Word of God – not leaving us with only literal, physical interpretations which demands that we see all scriptures naturally.
 Afterall, Heaven is supposed to be in a spiritual realm, having nothing to do with this natural universe.
 So, why associate it, therefore, within the confines of nature at all? … But, this is certainly not meaning that just because something is spiritual, and not subject to the laws and physics of nature, that it’s not just as real and tangible as the natural counterpart.
 Nay, but is actually more real than what we’ve been experiencing and living in the flesh – this here being but a temporal “realm,” and a temporary reality.
-It therefore makes the spirit realm, of God’s actual, eternal abode, as to being “true” reality, and a physical place in which we can literally (though absent from anything of nature) abide with He and the Son for eternity … It’s so hard for many folks to understand such notions, as I’m proposing, that even in some biblical interpretations (such as in the New International Bible Version) – and despite them actually using the English word “Heaven” in chapter 1 verse 1 of Genesis – they (by the time they reach verse 8) change the word Heaven to the word sky:
+It therefore makes the spirit realm, of God’s actual, eternal abode, as to being “true” reality, and a physical place in which we can literally (though absent from anything of nature) abide with He and the Son for eternity … It’s so hard for many folks to understand such notions, as I am proposing, that even in some biblical interpretations (such as in the New International Bible Version) – and despite them actually using the English word “Heaven” in chapter 1 verse 1 of Genesis – they (by the time they reach verse 8 – at least in the copy that I own) change the word Heaven to the word sky:

 Genesis 1:8a (New International Version)